ossdhaval/.github/.github/ISSUE_TEMPLATE/contribution-item.md

 ### Task breakdown

-_Please create one issue per task.
-Refer to [this](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue#creating-an-issue-from-a-task-list-item) to know more._
+_Please create one issue for all non-trivial tasks.
+Refer to [this](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue#creating-an-issue-from-a-task-list-item) to know how to do it._

 - [ ] Issue for task
 - [ ] Issue for task
 - [ ] Issue for task
-  - [ ] Issue for sub task
-  - [ ] Issue for sub task

 ### Test cases and code coverage
 - [ ] Write unit test to cover added/changed code
 - [ ] Update integration tests to cover added/changed code

 ### Document the changes

+_Please create one issue for all non-trivial tasks.
+Refer to [this](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue#creating-an-issue-from-a-task-list-item) to know how to do it._

 - [ ] Issue for updating user guides if needed
 - [ ] Issue for updating installation and configuration guides if needed # <issue that tracks this task>
 - [ ] Issue for updating developer documentation if needed # <issue that tracks this task>